lisp-mirror/airship-scheme/CONTRIBUTING.md

 ### Naming conventions

+In Common Lisp, a slight variation of `foo` is usually called `foo*`.
+Something that's for low-level or internal-use is often called `%foo`.
+Airship Scheme uses this same convention.

+Scheme uses `foo->bar` for conversion procedures while Common Lisp tends to use `foo-to-bar`.

+#### Predicates

 In Common Lisp, predicates end with `p`.
 The old convention is to end with `p` if it is one word, such as `foop`, and end with `-p` if it is more than one word, such as `foo-bar-p`.
 A newer convention is to